 Over the next ten years, a significant pilot shortage of approximately 36,000 pilot jobs in the U.S., and over 250,000 pilot jobs world-wide will provide a lucrative market for new graduates to find full-time work as a pilot.

 While the Associate in Applied Science (AAS) Degree can lead to immediate job placement upon graduation, Craven Community College has a special relationship for transfer to a Bachelor’s of Science (BS) Degree with Southern Illinois University.
-If students pursue and graduate with SIU, their flight hour requirements established by the FAA drop from 1,250 to 1,000.

 Before completing the college application, prospective students must meet with the AMCP program director, Mark Marsteller in the IAT building located at the Havelock Campus.
 Prospective student must obtain a flight medical certificate before enrolling in the AMCP.
 Please view the AMCP Student Check List – (pdf) for a complete list of enrollment requirements.